 Other benefits or opportunities

-Benefits includes health insurance for 3 semesters and a $16,000 stipend in the first two semesters
+Benefits include health insurance for 3 semesters and a $17,100 stipend split over the first two semesters.

 Annual cost of living (estimated)